ServerPress/clean-import/README.md

 * If cache folder exists, if does delete
 * If cdn-enabler folder exists, if does rename to plugins/cdn-enabler-sav
 * If jetpack folder exists, add define( 'JETPACK_DEV_DEBUG', true);
-* If define( 'WP_SITEURL', 'http://example.com/' ); exists in wp-config set to null value
-* If define( 'WP_HOME', 'http://example.com/' ); exists in wp-config set to null value
+* If all-in-one-wp-security-and-firewall folder exists, if does rename to plugins/all-in-one-wp-security-and-firewall-sav